BirchM93/Project/README.md

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - No errors found.
 -   [Esprima Javascript Validator](https://esprima.org/demo/validate.html) - Code is valid.

+### Further Testing

+-   This website was tested on Google Chrome, Internet Explorer and Safari browsers.
+-   This website was viewed on a variety of devices such as Desktop, Laptop and all devices listed in responsive section of Google Developer Tools.
+-   Friends and family members were asked to review the site and documentation to point out any user experience issues.

 ## Deployment

 ### GitHub Pages